linkelverde789/Java-Souls/README.md

 # Java-Souls
-A personal project about a text RPG game on Java.
+A Spanish personal project about a text RPG game on Java.
 Not serious or professional.